-As you can see in the above picture, there are four methods in a whole software testing life time.
+As you can see in the above picture, there are four methods in a whole software testing lifetime.
 All these methods should be run in the correct order.
 I will explain all these methods one by one.

-- Unit Testing: This method is used to test a single subroutine in a program or a code segment with independent functionality.
+- Unit testing: This method is used to test a single subroutine in a program or a code segment with independent functionality.

 Black box and white box test is mainly divided by source code visible level.
 This is the most basic concept.

 - Black box testing: Treat the software being tested as a black box.
 Only care about the input data and the output data, do not care about the inner structure of the software.
 It only checks whether the software’s function runs correctly and consistent with the requirements specification or not.
 And whether the program can properly receive the input data and produce the correct output data.
 The black box focuses on the external structure of the program, regardless of the internal logic structure.
 It is mainly used to check software interface and functions.

 It is divided into functional and performance testing from different test points.

-Spatial Performance: Mainly refers to the consumption of system resources, such as hardware, cpu, memory, network bandwidth consumption when the software is running.
+Spatial performance: Mainly refers to the consumption of system resources, such as hardware, CPU, memory, network bandwidth consumption when the software is running.

 - Manual testing: Human tester design test cases, run all the designed cases by hand.
 Use keyboard and mouse to input data into the software, check whether the output is as expected or not.

 - Automated testing: Human tester design test cases.
-Then use automation tool to write scripts to simulate human actions.
-Save the results in file or database.
+Then use an automation tool to write scripts to simulate human actions.
+Save the results in a file or database.
 Then human tester can review the results to find out software bugs.

-- Smoke testing: When a new version of software is ready, only verify the main function of the software before make large-scale test.
-We also named this as “Build verification testing”.
-If the main function verification is not passed, then will not continue large-scale function check.
-This can save a lot of human resource and time costs.
+- Smoke testing: When a new version of the software is ready, only verify the main function of the software before making a large-scale test.
+We also named this Build verification testing.
+If the main function verification is not passed, then the test team will not continue large-scale function checks.
+This can save a lot of human resources and time costs.

 - Regression testing: Run the test cases which has been verified before with a software’s new release version.
 Make sure that those test cases can also be verified after the software’s source code changed.
 This always occurred at the second round of software testing.

-- Build verification for daily build.
+- Build verification for a daily build.